ga-dc/wdi5/w11/one-on-ones.md

 # One-on-Ones (Week 2 of 2)

+One on ones this week are by **appointment only**.
+If you'd like to meet with an instructor, please contact them directly via slack to set up a time that works for you.

+One on ones will resume next week.

 | Instructor | Tuesday | Wednesday | Thursday | Friday |
 |---|---|---|---|---|
 | Robin| Alif, Allyson | Biboy, Brad | Chad, Jared | John |